VCGI/standards-and-guidelines-dev/parcels/Act68-2024-Parcels-VCGI.md

 ### X.X Lands in Current Use Needing Administrative Definition for Acreage
 ![Inactives_CU](https://github.com/user-attachments/assets/16d095e6-ec20-405c-b295-f8a07145bd24)

 Total bar count represents parcels per town enrolled in current use and with at least one inactive.
 Green count represents parcels whose parent parcel is >25 acres, deeming the parcel still eligible for current use under the new parcel definition.
-Red count represents parcels whose parent parcel is <25 acres and therefor no longer eligible for current use under the new parcel definition (based on acreage).
-Note: inactive parcels are not managed consistently across towns; currently 178 towns (70%) submit inactives.
-In addition, attribution of the parcel status field (active/inactive) is not complete or reliable for all submitting towns.
+Red count represents parcels whose parent parcel is <25 acres and therefore no longer eligible for current use under the new parcel definition based on acreage.
+Note: inactive parcels are not managed consistently across towns; currently 178 towns (70%) submit inactive parcels.
+In addition, attribution of the parcel status field (active/inactive) is not complete or consistent for all submitting towns.
 This analysis is based on a subset of 138 towns with inactives and a presumably accurate "STATUS" field.
 The parent parcel with an "ACTIVE" status for all corresponding SPANS in the inactive parcel dataset.

 ![image](https://github.com/user-attachments/assets/0364e196-1b06-429d-8f6b-58178a1cd86c)